-Developed by educators from all over the world, the primary years program is designed for students in Kindergarten through grade 5.
+from all over the world, the primary years program is designed for students in 100 Voices through to Grade 5.
 It engages students in a uniquely international program focused on the total growth of the developing child, touching hearts as well as minds.
 It embraces a structured in-depth inquiry into curriculum that complements the Alberta Education Program of Studies.
 Students engage in transdisciplinary themes that have global significance.
 They explore central ideas through an inquiry into the area that enhances student learning, and fosters an inquiring mind.
-The PYP culminates with an exhibition at the grade 5 level.
-The IB Learner Profile and PYP Attitudes are also important elements of the PYP program.
+The PYP culminates with an exhibition at the Grade 5 level.
+Also, the IB Learner Profile is an important element of the PYP program.

 Primary Years Program Curriculum Model

 The IB Primary Years Programme (PYP) is a curriculum framework designed for students aged 3 to 12.
 It focuses on the development of the whole child as an inquirer, both in the classroom and in the world outside.
 It is defined by six transdisciplinary themes of global significance, explored using knowledge and skills derived from six subject areas, with a powerful emphasis on inquiry-based learning.

 PYP Concepts: What Do We Want Students to Understand?